What would happen in a 64-team college football bracket?

 (1) Clemson 45, (16) South Florida 17: The Tigers can't discount South Florida's athleticism, which coaches say is on par with that of many Power 5 teams.
 But without quarterback Quinton Flowers or running backs Darius Tice and D'Ernest Johnson, USF won't have enough power to penetrate the giant orange wall that is Clemson's defensive line.

 (2) Penn State 35, (15) Pitt 27: The basketball tournament selection committee loves first-round matchups with some rivalry juice, and Penn State-Pitt will not disappoint.
 It's a rematch of a Week 2 game that will leave Pat Narduzzi and the Panthers especially bitter.
-Panthers sophomore quarterback Kenny Pickett shines but Trace McSorley prevents the upset with some fourth-quarter magic.
+Panthers sophomore quarterback Kenny Pickett shines, but Trace McSorley prevents the upset with some fourth-quarter magic.

 (3) Michigan State 41, (14) Arkansas 20: FPI finally showed MSU a little love in the preseason rankings, slotting the Spartans at No. 10 overall.
 Quarterback Brian Lewerke leads an offense that returns 10 starters, including several dynamic receivers who light up an Arkansas team that remains in transition under first-year coach Chad Morris.